tldr-pages/tldr/pages/common/nmap.md

 `nmap -p {{port1,port2...}} {{ip_or_host1,ip_or_host2...}}`

-- Perform service and version detection of the top 1000 ports using default NSE scripts; writing results (`-oA`) to output files:
+- Perform service and version detection of the top 1000 ports using default NSE scripts, writing results (`-oA`) to output files:

 `nmap -sC -sV -oA {{top-1000-ports}} {{ip_or_host1,ip_or_host2...}}`